Payphone: United Kingdom

 From 1 June 2010, BT payphones have a £0.60 minimum charge which is for the first 30 minutes of any direct-dialled national geographic call.
 Previously the minimum charge was £0.40 for the first 20 minutes of any direct-dialled national geographic call.
 Then before November 2006 the minimum charge was £0.30, before 2004 it was £0.20 and before 2000 it was £0.10.
 Credit/debit cards can also be used, and many BT payphones have card readers for this service; however, calls made using a card are charged at a significantly higher rate than calls made using cash.

-BT Phonecards were introduced in 1981 and could be used in most BT payphones to pay for calls.
-Purchased from participating retailers, and originally using an optical system to register credit, the design was changed to a chip-based system in the 1990s, before being withdrawn altogether in 2003.
+BT Phonecards purchased from participating retailers were introduced in 1981, and could be used in most BT payphones to pay for calls.
+Cards originally used an optical system to register credit, changed to a chip-based system in the 1990s, and were withdrawn in 2003.

-In the past, a BT Chargecard could be used from any UK landline to charge any telephone calls made to the cardholder's BT home telephone account, at no cost to the owner of the landline the card was being used from.
-These were most commonly used in payphones, and some BT payphones have dedicated readers for these cards.
-However, this service has since been discontinued.
+In the past, a BT Chargecard could be used from any UK landline to charge any telephone calls made to the cardholder's BT home telephone account, with no charge to the landline the card was being used from.
+These were most commonly used in payphones, and some BT payphones had dedicated readers for these cards.
+This service was discontinued in 2018.
 Other cards which are often used instead include supermarket international calling cards and many other telephone cards which can be bought from newsagents.

-Although 0800 and 0808 numbers are free to the caller when dialled from most payphones, the owner of the number will be billed a 'Payphone Access Charge' (PAC) which has increased significantly in recent years, and is currently £0.79 per minute, if their number is called from a payphone.
-This has resulted in many businesses, and even calling card providers, barring calls to their freephone numbers originating from payphones.
-Charity helplines are exempt from this charge if called from a BT payphone, however this exemption does not apply to calls made from payphones owned by other providers, and in these cases the charity will still have to pay the PAC.
+Although 0800 and 0808 numbers are free to the caller when dialled from most payphones, the owner of the number called must pay a 'Payphone Access Charge' (PAC) which has increased significantly in recent years, and is currently £0.79 per minute if their number is called from a payphone.
+This has led to many businesses, and even calling card providers, barring calls to their freephone numbers originating from payphones.
+Charity helplines are exempt from this charge if called from a BT payphone, however this exemption does not apply to calls made from payphones owned by other providers, and in these cases the charity must pay the PAC.